 Family, the joy of the natural world and travel are all passions of mine.
-Kristy and I have 3 children, two of which, Casey and Alice, attend the Middle School at Scotch and our third Jake, is harbouring aspirations to follow a similar path.
-Collectively we love AFL footy, travelling, camping and exploring the nature world, and so fell blessed to be living in this spectacular state.
+Kristy and I have three children, two of which, Casey and Alice, attend the Middle School at Scotch and our third Jake, is harbouring aspirations to follow a similar path.
+Collectively we love AFL footy, travelling, camping and exploring the natural world, and so feel blessed to be living in this spectacular state.

 Bronwyn Bushby BEd, TTC